 Don Barthelmess is a Professor of Marine Technology at Santa Barbara City College, where he has been training professional commercial divers for twenty-seven years.
 Don is passionate about diving safety and marine education.
 He shares his love of the Santa Barbara Channel and the ocean as a critical but fragile resource.
 Don’s career has taken him on diving projects all over the world in support of marine research, offshore oil and gas operations and film projects for many organizations, including National Geographic Society.
 This past year, Don trained divers for each of SeaWorld’s Parks.
 Professionally, he serves on the Board of Directors of The Association of Commercial Diving Educators and the Technical Diving Advisory Board for the National Association of Underwater Instructors.
 Locally, he serves on the Board of the Santa Barbara Maritime Museum and is currently Vice-President of the Board of Directors.
 He is also a past president of The Historical Diving Society USA.

-Judy is an Educator and Marketing Consultant, originally from Seattle, Washington, with a broad background in both the for profit and not-for-profit business sectors.
+Judy is an Educator and Marketing Consultant, originally from Tacoma, Washington, with a broad background in both the for profit and not-for-profit business sectors.
 She holds a Bachelor of Arts degree in Education from the University of Puget Sound, with post-graduate study in Marketing and Communications.
 After moving to California in 1997, her career has been focused on organizations committed to environmental and social change.
 She has lived in Santa Barbara for six years, working as a marketing/business development consultant and serving several nonprofit organizations in development and special events.
-She is also co-owner of a marketing and public relations company serving north Santa Barbara and San Luis Obispo counties.

 The SOS CA team lost Bruce at the end of 2013.
 He was an amazing part of our organiation.
 He lead a wonderfully interesting life.
-Read more about Bruce Allen Here.
 Bruce has 26 years’ experience as a physicist and project manager in spacecraft research and development.
 He previously worked at the Jet Propulsion Laboratory (JPL), Hughes Aircraft, and SAIC.
 He founded a space research and solar energy company, has written numerous articles on energy policy, and in 2009 published his first book, Reaching the Solar Tipping Point.
 As Co-founder of SOS California, Bruce has testified before Congress on national energy policy and is frequently interviewed by print, radio and television media.
-He lives in Santa Barbara and previously served on the Santa Barbara Air Pollution Control District Community Advisory Council.
+He lived in Santa Barbara and previously served on the Santa Barbara Air Pollution Control District Community Advisory Council.